GitMazzone/founderbento-repo/README.md

 npm run dev
 ```

-Go to [http://localhost:3000](http://localhost:3000) to see an overview of your founder toolbox and to start the tutorial.
+Go to [http://localhost:3000](http://localhost:3000) to see an overview of your founder bento and to start the tutorial.

 If you need help after the tutorial, dm me on [Twitter](https://twitter.com/gitmazzone) or email me @ mazzone.dev@gmail.com